matthewlehner/matthewlehner.net/source/2015-11-17-npm-basics-for-rubyists.html.markdown

 meta_description: A quick start guide about npm for Rubyists entering the node.js ecosystem.
 Compare Ruby gems and bundler to their node.js and npm equivalents.
 ---

-I recently added npm to a Rails project in order to manage our frontend dependencies.
-For front end development, this is a much better story than the copying js files to the vendor directory, or frontend library gems to the Gemfile.
-Since the release of npm 3, it has become the best choice for front end dependencies and will continue to hold this title because it is bundled with node.js.
+I recently began using npm in parallel with Sprockets on a Rails project.
+The front end needs had grown beyond the scope of what the default Rails & Sprockets configuration could handle – we're no longer just sprinkling JavaScript and have a few complex front end apps.
+For front end development, this is a much better story than copying files to the vendor directory, or adding frontend library gems to the Gemfile.

+npm is the best choice for JS package management for two reasons: it is bundled with node.js, and the recent release of npm 3 fixes its past quirks for use in front end web apps.

 ## Past problems with npm
 The main problem with npm in the past has been that peer dependencies were not